In theory, push-ups seem simple enough – lower your body to the ground, then push it back up. Easy!

 • Throughout the movement, your head and hips should be in alignment with your spine, and your body should form a straight line from the crown of your head to your heels.
 Clench your glutes and brace your core to lock your body into position.

-• When you lower yourself down, keep your elbows tucked close to your body.
+• When you lower your body, keep your elbows tucked close to your sides.
 They should form a 45-degree angle to your torso when viewed from above.

 • In the lowest position of the move, your chest should be about a few inches from the floor.

 • As you come up, your shoulders and torso shouldn’t twist, and the weight of your upper body should be evenly distributed between your two hands.